 The Reference Collection is a carefully selected non-circulating collection of immediate value to staff and visitors for their quick reference content.
 These books include dictionaries, encyclopedias, indexes, atlases, directories, and bibliographies.
 Other authoritative works useful for plant identification, information concerning poisonous plants, economic uses of plants, plant care and maintenance, diagnosis of plant pests and diseases or common and scientific names are also found in the collection. (search the collection here)

-Searchable Databases and Electronic Resources The Library provides access to hundreds of databases and e-journals.
+Searchable Databases and Electronic Resources The Library provides access to hundreds of databases and over 42,000 e-journals.
 Many of these products are restricted to onsite use in the Library.
 Some require passwords.
-For these, ask for assistance at the Reference Desk. (an A-Z list of databses can be viewed here; a list of ejournals can be viewed here)
+For these, ask for assistance at the Reference Desk. (an A-Z list of databases can be viewed here; a list of ejournals can be viewed here)

-Mertz Digital provides online, full text access to hundreds of volumes in the collection.
-New content is being added weekly and consist mostly of material out of copyright or in the public domain. (vist the digital library here)
+Mertz Digital Explore a selection of the LuEsther T. Mertz Library's extensive resources through our digital portal.
+You'll find items from our research collection, rare books and manuscripts, archives, botanical art, photographs, and ephemera.
+New content is being added and will consist of material out of copyright or in the public domain. (vist the digital library here)

 The Archives contain nearly a mile of unpublished archival documents and manuscripts such as correspondence, working papers, field notebooks, photographs, architectural plans, maps, illustrations, portraits, and artifacts. (view archival finding guides here)

 The Seed and Nursery Catalog Collection contains approximately 58,000 catalogs, the earliest dating back to the first half of the 19th century.
 The collection is particularly strong in catalogs of American purveyors of seeds and plants in the 20th century.
-The holdings are currently being cataloged and can be searched using the online catalog. (select nursery and seed catalogs can be viewed here; search the collection here)
+The holdings are currently being cataloged and can be searched using the online catalog.
+Many of these have been digitized and can be found online at the Biodiversity Heritage Library (http://www.biodiversitylibrary.org/browse/collection/seedcatalogs)

 Index Seminum (Seed Exchange Lists) Collection contains printed lists of documented seed collections made from wild plants and made available for distribution through exchange by botanical gardens and arboreta.
 These publications are of interest to scholars studying the introduction of new species.
 In the 18th and early 19th centuries, the first descriptions of new plants sometimes appeared in such publications.